 Duration – 2-4 hours depending on the dose

-While vaping is very popular, we caution against them a lot of the vape options on the market aren’t made with medical grade materials.
+While vaping is very popular, we caution against a lot of the vape options currently on the market as many of them aren’t made with medical grade materials.
+For more information, read our recent blog post about CBD vape pen safety.

-Administration – Cannabinoids like CBD can be added to food and drinks, making it an easy way to administer.
-CBD is absorbed through the bloodstream digested by the liver and distributing pretty evenly throughout the body.
+Administration – CBD is absorbed through the bloodstream digested by the liver and distributing pretty evenly throughout the body.

 Onset – 1-2hours, but may be erratic